 One of the benefits of planning your service ahead of time is the relief that pre-planning can bring to your family.
 By planning some or all of the features of the service, or even by simply talking with your family about the kind of service you'd like to have, you can help take some of the pressure off of those who would otherwise have to plan the service during a difficult emotional time—and you can provide them with the information they need in order to honor and remember you in the ways you want.

-Once you have finished pre planning your funeral you should create qan Everplan where you can store these plans and share them with trusted deputies who will carry out your wishes.
+Once you have finished pre-planning your funeral, put those details in an Everplan where you can share them with trusted Deputies who will carry out your wishes.